Gender inequality in China: Access to assets

 The traditional Chinese family is patriarchal.
 This view regulates gender roles and divisions of labor in the family, and affects resource allocation in the family and any family business.
 Men usually control valuable resources and assets such as land, property, and credit, and can accumulate capital and start a business more easily than women.
 In a family business, women are usually unpaid labor and entrepreneurial rights and opportunities are reserved for men.

 Women are expected to be family caregivers.
 In contemporary China, women are also expected to financially contribute to the family (especially in rural China, where economic development is relatively low).
 In many rural families, men and women will migrate to urban areas to support their rural family.
 A study of migrant workers in southern China found that women usually spend less and send a larger proportion of their wages back to their rural family than men do.

+Housing

+In relation to gender inequality in marriage, housing has also promoted inequality in regards to owning, buying, and division of duties.
+Recently, housing prices in China are rapidly rising, leading to housing inequality and gender gaps for homeownership.
+In marriages in China, more traditional values are being reported amongst younger generations, which is a reason why men instead of women own the houses.
+The traditional values include the belief that men are responsible for providing for the family and owning property, especially in marital agreements.
+These traditional values affect women by having them negotiate their own power, and leads to inequality in the housing market and marriage.
+On the other hand, homeownership is also affecting the rates of marriage.
+Rising house prices are making it harder for couples in China to get married earlier, due to the belief that it is required to have a home set up in order for marriage to take place.
+This belief causes puts more pressure on the men in China to acquire a house and have it ready for a wife.

+Along with gender inequality in home ownership and marriage, there is also gender inequalities in regards to time allocation of duties around the house.
+Due to urbanization and changes within the workforce, allocation of duties at home have shifted.
+Also, there has been a shift in ideals in which women prefer equal rights and opportunities, while men prefer more traditional values.
+In recent years, more women have been joining the workforce, leading to men having more duties at home.
+Even though men are having to fulfill more duties at home, this is not always equal across all of China.
+Instead, a lot of women are having to fulfill duties at work and go home to fill more household duties, meanwhile men do not, leading to an allocation of unequal time in regards to gender.